Off To Safari Land

 The last part of the game drive was in the dark.
 Our spotter, Bright used a large flashlight to continue searching for animals as we headed back tot he resort.
 Along the way we saw an African hare and 2 hyenas.

-At the end of our game drive we stopped at a spot out in the bush where a beautiful dinner was preparted for use.
-We ate under the stars with a fire in the center of the area and tables list by lantern .
+At the end of our game drive we stopped at a spot out in the bush where a beautiful dinner was preparted for us.
+We ate under the stars with a fire in the center of the area and tables lit by lantern .

-After dinner our driver brought us back tot he resort.
-Everyone was ready for a good night sleep.
+After dinner Azaria brought us back to the resort.
+Everyone was ready for a good night’s sleep.

 Tomorrow our guides will be giving us a wakeup call at 6AM for our first morning game drive.